photoprism/photoprism-docs/docs/getting-started/advanced/security-guide.md

 ## Rootless Docker

 The Docker daemon can be run as a non-root user using Rootless Mode.
+Configuring this is beyond the scope of these help documents.
 See the [Docker Security Documentation](https://docs.docker.com/engine/security/rootless/) for more information and instructions.